nest/nest-simulator/doc/htmldoc/networks/spatially_structured_networks.rst

 Spatially-structured networks
 =============================

 NEST provides a convenient interface for creating neurons placed in space and connecting those neurons with probabilities and properties depending on the relative placement of neurons.
 This permits the creation of complex networks with spatial structure.

-This user manual provides an introduction to the functionalities provided for defining spatial networks in NEST.
-It is based exclusively on the PyNEST, the Python interface to NEST.
-NEST users using the SLI interface should be able to map instructions to corresponding SLI code.
+This user manual provides an introduction to the functionalities for defining spatial networks in NEST.
 This manual is not meant as a comprehensive reference manual.
-Please consult the online documentation in PyNEST for details; where appropriate, that documentation also points to relevant SLI documentation.
+Please consult the online documentation in PyNEST for details.

-This manual describes the spatial functionalities included with NEST 3.0.

 In the next sections of this manual, we introduce the commands and concepts required to work with spatially distributed nodes.
 In